BrandonKastningSeattle/GodsWrath_Productions/README.md

 “The LORD shall bring a nation against thee from far, from the end of the earth, as swift as the eagle flieth; a nation whose tongue thou shalt not understand;” - Deuteronomy 28:49 (KJV)

+“A nation of fierce countenance, which shall not regard the person of the old, nor shew favour to the young:” - Deuteronomy 28:50 (KJV)